Center for Child Counseling services in high demand as youth struggle with mental health

-PALM BEACH GARDENS, Fla. — In the wake of local incidents and the Texas shooting, the conversation about mental health is top of mind for many.
+PALM BEACH GARDENS, Fla. — In the wake of the recent incident at Alexander W. Dreyfoos School of the Arts and the Texas shooting, the conversation about mental health is top of mind for many.

 As education and awareness efforts grow, mental health resources organizations, like the Center for Child Counseling, are facing an overwhelming amount of demand.